 Important: When you run parallel verification on more than one machine, you need to make sure that workspace and project verification options are set identically on each machine.
-The easiest way to do
+The easiest way to do this is to log in as the same Windows user on each machine.
+Alternatively, you can define a default option set that is automatically assigned to every user in the environment who has not explicitly defined a custom option set.
+See the related topics for more information on option sets.

-1. Choose Options > Workspace Options.
+- 1. Choose Options > Workspace Options.
 The Workspace Options window opens.
-Click the Verification tab, then the Parallel Verification tab.

-2. Select:

-- Run Parallel Verification in the Online Tool to enable parallel verification online.
+Click the Verification tab, then the Parallel Verification tab. - 2.
+Select: - Run Parallel Verification in the Online Tool to enable parallel verification online.
 In the Minimum Queue Processors combo box, specify the minimum number of concurrent Queue Processors the product should expect. - Run Parallel Verification in BRP to enable parallel verification in the Batch Refresh Process (BRP) tool.
 In the Minimum Queue Processors combo box, specify the minimum number of concurrent Queue Processors EA should expect.